INDIA Bloc

 – is a more suitable prime ministerial candidate.
 Nor does he have any answer:

-Stalin, Akilesh, Tejaswi - is fit to be a Prime Ministerial face.
+who among the opposition leaders- Kehriwal, Mamata, Pawar, Stalin, Akilesh, Tejaswi - is qualified to be a Prime Ministerial face.
 He has no solution

-to the Modi’s authoritarian dictatorial regime either.
+to the Modi’s authoritarian dictatorial regime that reduced the Indian democracy to an electoral autocracy either.

 On June 9, at a press conference, the chairman of the